 For Simple On/Off Control:

-- Consider Zero-Cross SSR with simple relay control
+- Consider normal SSR (Zero-Cross / Sync ones) with simple relay control

 - Suitable when precise dimming is not required